emma-holmes/Source-Dissimilarity-Index-for-Python/README.md

 ## Getting started
 ### Prerequisites
-There are two versions of the code, which perform the same computations and output: one for MATLAB and one for Python 3.

-The MATLAB code was written using MATLAB 2014b, although uses basic MATLAB functions that are compatible with older and newer versions of MATLAB.
+The code was written using MATLAB 2014b, although uses basic MATLAB functions that are compatible with older and newer versions of MATLAB.
 No additional toolboxes are required.

-The Python 3 code was written using Python 3.1.4.
-The code requires numpy.

 ### Running the MATLAB script
 The MATLAB code is contained within the following file: SourceDissimilarityIndex.m